Honors English 9/10 Summer Homework

 Paragraph one involves objectively analyzing the passage’s importance within the story.
 You should do this in third person point of view by avoiding the pronouns “I,” “me,” “my,” “us,” “we,” “our, “you,” and “your.”
 You could discuss characterization, character development, plot, foreshadowing, or other literary devices/elements that help shape a text.
 Be sure to vary how you explain the significance of the passage.
 This is your opportunity to show off what you already know about author’s craft and story development.

 To be very specific: that means you’re writing six paragraphs per book times two books over the summer.
-That’s 12 paragraphs by summer’s end.
-Again, Time Machine by Sunday, July 7, and Challenger Deep by Sunday, August 4.
+That’s 12 paragraphs by summer’s end in addition to the videos and novel notes.
+Again, Time Machine by Monday, July 7, and Connecticut Yankee by Monday, August 4.
 Email your Key Passages to atyp-info@wmich.edu.

 Every attempt has been made to make these instructions clear, but that doesn’t mean you might not have a question.
 Check with a trusted adult to see if they can help you if you’re not sure what something means.
 If you’re still stuck, email the office at atyp-info@wmich.edu for clarification.
 We will answer the question the best we can or pass it on to an English instructor.
 We’re here to help!

 We know this may seem like a lot, but we have faith in your ability to complete these assignments and start out strong in the fall.
+Note that there are really only six things to do on the checklist!
 Go forth and read!

 ATYP English 9 uses Grammar Girl Presents: The Ultimate Writing Guide for Students (Fogarty, 2019 - ISBN 9781250217516) as a classroom textbook.
 While ATYP will provide a copy for anyone who needs one during their first year, we highly recommend that students purchase their own copy to keep for future reference.
 To give you an idea of the cost, a new paperback version is available on Amazon for under $11 and used versions are perfectly fine.
 You are welcome to purchase the book wherever you can find it.
 Students will purchase/borrow a handful of novels later in the year, but this book is used early in September.
 If you plan to buy it, you will want to have it in hand the first week of class.